$E$-theory is compactly assembled: Introduction

-In this paper we consider the relationship between the shape theory for $C^{*}$-algebras \cite{zbMATH03996430}, \cite{Dadarlat_1994} and the condition of being \pcas{} for $\infty$-categories admitting countable filtered colimits \cite[Sec.
-21.1.2.]{sag}.
-We let $G$ be a discrete countable group and denote by $G\nCalg_{\sepa}$ the category of separable $G$-$C^{*}$-algebras.
-The homotopy theory in this category will be captured {by} functors Here $\asGc$ is the universal homotopy invariant and filtered colimit preserving functor to an $\infty$-category admitting countable filtered colimits, and $\esG$ is the universal homotopy invariant, $K_{G}$-stable, exact and countable sum-preserving functor to a countably cocomplete stable $\infty$-category (see \cref{fjioqwefdqwedewdqwed} for a description of these properties).
-These functors are $\infty$-categorical enhancements {of} functors where $\AsG$ is the category of separable $C^{*}$-algebras and homotopy classes of asymptotic morphisms introduced in \cite{Guentner_2000} (see also \cite{Dadarlat_1994} for the case of a trivial group), while $\EsGn$ is the classical equivariant $E$-theory category constructed in the same reference (see also \cite{MR1068250}, \cite{zbMATH04182148} for the case of a trivial group $G$).
-The functors $\asGc$ and $\esG$ clearly are essentially uniquely characterized by their respective universal properties.
-The proof of their existence by providing constructions is a central topic of this paper and will be discussed in this introduction further below.
+This subsection gives a more detailed overview {on} the results of this paper including the main definitions and precise statements.
+We let $G$ be a countable group and denote by $G\nCalg_{\sepa}$ the category of separable $G$-$C^{*}$-algebras.
+The homotopy theory in this category will be captured {by} functors Here $\asGc$ is {defined as} the universal homotopy invariant and countable filtered colimit preserving functor to an $\infty$-category admitting countable filtered colimits, and $\esG$ is {defined as} the universal homotopy invariant, $K_{G}$-stable, exact and countable sum-preserving functor to a countably cocomplete stable $\infty$-category (see \cref{fjioqwefdqwedewdqwed} for a description of these properties).
+These functors {turn out to be} $\infty$-categorical enhancements {of} {classically known} functors where $\AsG$ is the category of separable $C^{*}$-algebras and homotopy classes of asymptotic morphisms introduced in \cite{Guentner_2000} (see also \cite{Dadarlat_1994} for the case of a trivial group), while $\EsGn$ is the classical equivariant $E$-theory category constructed in the same reference (see also \cite{MR1068250}, \cite{zbMATH04182148} for the case of a trivial group $G$).
+The proof of the existence of the functors {in \eqref{fqwefewdqwedwefqf}} by providing constructions is a central topic of this paper.

+We next introduce the notion of a compactly assembled $\infty$-category.
 If $\bD$ is an $\infty$-category admitting countable filtered colimits, then the canonical morphism $y:\bD\to \Ind^{\aleph_{1}}(\bD)$ has a left-adjoint $|-|: \Ind^{\aleph_{1}}(\bD)\to \bD$ called the realization functor.
 Here $\Ind^{\aleph_{1}}(\bD)$ is the closure of the essential image of $y:\bD\to \Ind(\bD)$ under countable filtered colimits.
 Adapting the characterization \cite[Sec.
 21.1.2.10]{sag} of being compactly assembled for large $\infty$-categories to the case of small $\infty$-categories just admitting countable filtered colimits we make the following definition.